Anne Southwell: Poetry

 Southwell wrote this poem in 1626 to the Countess of Londonderry, Cicely MacWilliams.
 As a mock elegy, Southwell dedicates 120 lines to explorations of MacWilliams’ physical body, the state of her soul, the Ptolemaic and Platonic heavens, and religious devotion.
 The poem echoes John Donne’s Second Anniversaire: The Progress of the Soule as the speaker follows MacWilliams’ soul into the heavenly spheres.

 Her internal colloquy begins in a specific address to MacWilliams’ bodily and spiritual experience, before she develops a broader description of the heavens and Catholic religious practices.
 As a metaphysical elegy, Southwell creates an image of a Ptolemaic and Platonic universe in which prayer should be dedicated to the Holy Trinity instead of Catholic saints.

 Overall, this poem mocks MacWilliams for her lapse in correspondence and Southwell uses MacWilliams’ body and soul as vehicles for her heavenly and religious explorations.
 This poem deserves particular attention for its broad discussion of topics: Southwell discusses MacWilliams’ own afterlife, but she also broaches the debate concerning transubstantiation as well as Neoplatonism and devotional practices.

 Death and legacy

-Southwell was apparently buried at St Mary's Church, Acton and a plaque was mounted on the back wall.
+Southwell was apparently buried at St Mary's Church, Acton and a plaque was mounted on the south wall.
 Two major manuscripts of her work survive, the collected folio in the Folger Shakespeare Library and one set of poems in the British Library.
 The folio is dated 20 December 1626 although it has been proposed that the book was started after Southwell's husband.
 It does appear to have been added to after her death.
 It is thought that it was presented to the Southwell family as a goodwill gesture by her second husband.
 The folio continued in the Southwell library until it was sold in 1834.